If you want to grow your business, you have three options: increase your profits, increase your sales or both.

 But, be careful: don’t add a product or service just because it seems like a good opportunity.
 It should be something that complements your current products.
 The more focused your products/services are, the stronger your business identity.

 Here’s an example.
-A WEC loan client, Francesca Galasso, has run Il Castello Pizzeria since 2014.
+A WeBC loan client, Francesca Galasso, has run Il Castello Pizzeria since 2014.
 She kept getting requests from customers who wanted to buy her dough balls for pizza night at home.
-In response for this demand, she launched Holy Napoli frozen pizza, and today her frozen dough and pizzas are available in grocery stores across Canada.
+In response to this demand, she launched Holy Napoli frozen pizza, and today her frozen dough and pizzas are available in grocery stores across Canada.
 Francesca took a product that was already successful and re-imagined how she could use it to increase sales!

 - Are there products or services that complement what you already do?